wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-hbase-tutorial-get-started-linux.md

 4. From the Basic options for your PuTTY session screen, enter the following values:

 	- Host Name: the SSH address of your HDInsight server in the Host name (or IP address) field.
 The SSH address is your cluster name, then **-ssh.azurehdinsight.cn**.
 For example, *mycluster-ssh.azurehdinsight.cn*.
 	- Port: 22.
-The ssh port on the headnode0 is 22.
+The ssh port on the head node 0 is 22.
 See [Information about using HDInsight on Linux (preview)](/documentation/articles/hdinsight-hadoop-linux-information#remote-access-to-services).
 4. Click **Open** to connect to the cluster.
 5. When prompted, enter the user that you entered when you created the cluster.
 If you provided a password for the user, you will be prompted to enter it also.
 6. Run the following command: